ahmedgomaa2004/ahmedgomaa2004/README.md

 ### 🧠 About Me

-I am a fourth-year Computer Science student specializing in Information Systems, with a strong focus on back-end development using ASP.NET Core.
-I also have a growing passion for Data Science and Artificial Intelligence, and I am constantly seeking opportunities to learn and apply new technologies.
-I thrive on challenges that push me to grow both professionally and personally.
-My goal is to build efficient, robust, and user-friendly solutions while continuously improving my skills and contributing to impactful projects.
+I'm a back-end developer specializing in Laravel, building robust, secure, and scalable web applications.
+I have hands-on experience working on several projects where I've developed my skills in database management, API development, and application performance optimization.

+I always strive to learn the latest technologies and apply best practices in programming to provide effective and easy-to-use software solutions.